mustafaelghrib/mustafaelghrib.github.io/content/tech_writings/aws_cloud_Infrastructure.md

 ```

 ### Set up AWS provider on Terraform
-We need to set up the AWS provider, so we could use it in Terraform, so in the **_main.tf_** file we will write this:
+We need to configure the AWS provider so that we can use it in Terraform.
+In the **main.tf** file, we will add the following configuration:
 ```hcl
 terraform {
   required_version = "1.3.1"